Criminal (Britney Spears song): Composition

-"Criminal" is a guitar-driven midtempo track which incorporates a folk-style flute melody.
+"Criminal" is a guitar-driven midtempo song which incorporates a folk-style flute melody.
 Erin Thompson of the Seattle Weekly said the song "takes a breather from aggressive, wall-to-wall synths, driven instead by a steady guitar rhythm and an oddly Asian folky-sounding flute melody.".
 The radio edit changes the drums to be louder, among various other instrumental changes.
-It is considered the only ballad of the album.
-Thompson compared it to her past ballads, saying it is not "sappy" like "I'm Not a Girl, Not Yet a Woman" (2002) and not "teary-sad" like "Everytime" (2004).
+Billboard described it as the only ballad on the album.
+Thompson compared it to her past work, saying it is not "sappy" like "I'm Not a Girl, Not Yet a Woman" (2002) and not "teary-sad" like "Everytime" (2004).
 "Criminal" is reminiscent of the music of ABBA and Madonna, and the latter's albums Ray of Light (1998) and American Life (2003), according to David Buchanan of Consequence of Sound and Samesame.com.au, respectively.
 The beat was compared by Keith Caufield of Billboard to Madonna's "Don't Tell Me" (2000).
 Carl Wilson of the Los Angeles Times said "Criminal" is "awkwardly pitched between rock and ballad".
 The use of the flute was compared by Amy Sciarretto of PopCrush to the sample of "The Lonely Goatherd" from The Sound of Music (1959) on Gwen Stefani's "Wind It Up" (2006).

 In the verses, Spears sings about being in love with a bad boy and outlaw, in lyrics such as "He is a hustler / He's no good at all / He is a loser, he's a bum, bum, bum, bum" and "He is a bad boy with a tainted heart / And even I know this ain't smart".
 During the chorus, she pleads to her mother not to worry in lines such as "But mama I'm in love with a criminal" and "Mama please don't cry / I will be alright."
 Andrew Leahey of The Washington Times and Erin Thompson of the Seattle Weekly compared the lyrics to those of Madonna's "Papa Don't Preach" (1986), while David Bunachan compared them to Coolio's "Mama I'm in Love Wit' a Gangsta" (1994).
 The words in the chorus end in 'al's syllables, as evident in lyrics such as "And this type of love isn't rational / It's physical".
 Keith Caufield noted that they were an unintentional nod to Supertramp's "The Logical Song" (1979).
-Thompson stated that Spears's vocals are less processed than on the rest of the album, while according to Amy Sciarretto they are "heavily auto-tuned and studio-treated, [...] she delivers her lines in a monotone, robotic fashion."
+Thompson stated that Spears's vocals are less processed than on the rest of the album, while according to Amy Sciarretto they are "heavily Auto-Tuned and studio-treated, [...] she delivers her lines in a monotone, robotic fashion."